ashleychontos/pySYD/docs/glossary.rst

     ED
     echelle diagram
         a diagnostic tool to confirm that :term:`dnu` is correct.
-This is done by folding the power spectrum (:term:`FPS`) using :term:`dnu` (you can think of it as the PS modulo the spacing), and if the :term:`large frequency separation` is correct, the different oscillation modes will form straight ridges. **Fun fact:** the word 'echelle' is French for ladder
+This is done by folding the power spectrum (:term:`FPS`) using :term:`dnu` (you can think of it as the PS modulo the spacing) -- which if the :term:`large frequency separation` is correct -- the different oscillation modes will form straight ridges. **Fun fact:** the word :math:`\rm \'{e}chelle` is actually French for ladder

     FFT
     fast fourier transform